zoni/nagios-check-runner/README.md

 ![Screencast of submitting passive check results using nsca-ng](screencast/nsca.gif)

+*Note: If you look closely you'll see a delay in between the check result being submitted and the service state updating in Icinga.
+This is not a bug in the runner but a delay in NSCA-ng submitting the event to Icinga and Icinga's event loop picking up the change.*

 ### Submitting check results to Sentry

 ![Screencast of nagios plugins publishing to Sentry](screencast/sentry.gif)